Last Updated on April 24, 2023 by Ellen Christian

 This will probably work for the average family who is going to the local motel or grandma’s house.
 However, if you plan on heading out into the woods, a state park, or spending time on the road, there are a few other things you should consider adding.

 - A light source.
 Flashlight with extra batteries, matches, waterproof matches, a lantern with extra batteries, solar/windup flashlight, etc.

 - Shelter and warmth.
 Tent, tarp, waterproof poncho, sleeping bag, solar blankets.

 - Water purifier.
 There are some great small, solar activated water purifiers that will help you be certain water from rivers and lakes is safe to drink.

 - Basic tools and supplies.
-Axe, knife, knife sharpener, wire cutters, fishing hook/line, duct tape, plastic bags, spoon/fork, metal plate/bowl, multi purpose tool like a Swiss Army knife.
+Axe, knife, knife sharpener, wire cutters, fishing hook/line, duct tape, plastic bags, spoon/fork, metal plate/bowl, a multi-purpose tool like a Swiss Army knife.

-Now that you have all your Bug Out Bag essentials, place all the bags near the back door or another convenient spot in case of emergency.
+Finally, now that you have all your Bug Out Bag necessities, place all the bags near the back door or another convenient spot in case of emergency.
 Make sure that everyone in your family knows to grab his or her bag and where it is located in case of an emergency.

 So, do you have a bug out bag?
 What do you store in yours?